 The existing content automatically moves to the opposite side of your cursor.

 3. Click on the side where you want to insert the new object.

 The widget is automatically divided into two equal columns or rows.
-The side you selected contains the report or chart icon.
+The side you selected contains the report or chart icon in an iframe.